SwooshyCueb/mini-buildd/doc/user.rst

 	MINI_BUILDD: AUTO_BACKPORTS: CODENAME-REPOID-SUITE[,CODENAME-REPOID-SUITE...]
 	  After successful build for the upload distribution, create and upload automatic internal ports for the given distributions.

+FAQ
+===
+.. todo:: **BUG**: *reprepro fails with debian/ as symlink in Debian native packages*

+	 Please follow [#debbug768046]_ for this subject.

+	 In such a case, builds will be fine, but reprepro will not be able to install the package; you will only be able to see reprepro's error "No section and no priority for" in the ``daemon.log``.

+	 For the moment, just avoid such a setup (which is imho not desireable anyway).
+However, as it's a legal setup afaik it should work after all.

 .. _user_api:

 *************